ember-learn/ember-blog/source/2019-07-05-the-ember-times-issue-105.md

 A quick reminder that the [EmberFest](https://emberfest.eu/) CFP deadline is fast approaching.
 We are just short of a month away from the August 1st deadline, so get your talk in today!

-Talks are 30 minutes long ranging from in-depth technical talks along with broader talks covering other aspects of software development.
+Talks are 30 minutes long and can range from in-depth technical talks to broader talks covering other aspects of software development.

 If you’re looking for some inspiration, here are the [2018 EmberFest Talks on YouTube](https://www.youtube.com/watch?v=oRzmDobMZ_Q&list=PLN4SpDLOSVkSB9034lDNdP1JoNBGssax9)!
 ---